irisdgz/js-project-happy-thoughts-irisdgz/README.md

 During this week and project I learned to understand the basics of React.
 I practiced how to use the useState hook, managing state for: the input field, the list of thoughts,updating likes.

+The app includes:

+a header

+a form for writing a message

+a list of message cards

+a like button with a live heart counter